Fabrizio-Caruso/CROSS-LIB/README.md

 Some targets may have no sounds.
 So do not write some logic that relies only on sounds.

 ### Graphics
 Some targets have no graphics.
-So do not write logic that only depends on the presense of graphics or if you do, use some conditional directives to implement a version with no graphics.
+So do not write logic that only depends on the presence of graphics or if you do, use some conditional directives to implement a version with no graphics.

 ### Tile Shapes